'Solidarity': All 9 South Dakota Native American tribes endorse Kristi Noem's banishment

 “We need to stand in solidarity with our fellow tribes in South Dakota, the Očhéthi Šakówiŋ,” Rambeau said.
 “We do not want to come up on the wrong side of history in this moment.”

+The Flandreau Santee Sioux Tribe released a statement on Monday recounting a May 19 meeting between tribal leadership and Noem in Pierre that they characterized as “respectful and productive.”

+The tribe included a statement from Noem: “It was never my intent to cause offense by speaking truth to the real challenges that are being faced in some areas of Indian country.
+I want to focus on solutions that lead to safer communities for all our families, better educational outcomes for all our children, and declining addiction numbers for all of our people.
+It is my hope that the Flandreau Santee Sioux Tribe will give us the opportunity to partner together in a way that can be an example for all.”

-Yankton Sioux Tribe's Business and Claims Committee voted unanimously May 10 to support Noem's punishment.
+Yankton Sioux Tribe’s Business and Claims Committee voted unanimously on May 10 to support Noem’s punishment.

 However, Courtney Sully, secretary of the Yankton Sioux, said the tribe’s general council has yet to adopt an official measure.